AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 (Of course, in the case of nonlimited types, assignments are possible and the equality operator is available.)

-A good reason for having these restrictions for limited types is that the assignment and equality operations may have side-effects that lead to erroneous programs, even though they are perfectly OK in many cases.
-Programs can become erroneous when we use those operations on record types that have components of access types, for example:
+By having these restrictions for limited types, we avoid inappropriate side-effects for assignment and equality operations.
+As an example of inappropriate side-effects, consider the case when we apply those operations on record types that have components of access types:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Limited_Types.Assignment_Equality.Wrong_Assignment_Equality